ppgcourseUB/ppgcourse2023/Orthology_prediction_for_phylogenomic_analyses.MARINA_MARCET/Readme.md

 We will run `OrthoFinder` with the provided dataset and default values.
 To make sure it works quickly we provided only a subset of the data.

-1.- To execute `OrthoFinder`, submit the job script *orthofinder.run* using the command `sbatch`.
+1.- To execute `OrthoFinder`, submit the job script *launch_orthofinder.run* using the command `sbatch`.
-Here you can see the contents of the script *orthofinder.run*:
+Here you can see the contents of the script *launch_orthofinder.run*:

 ```bash
 #!/bin/bash